 This Bessport Backpacking Tent is the most affordable of all the tents in the review costing just $86 for the two-person option.
 This is dramatically cheaper than the rest of the tents in the review but it’s worth considering as a backpacking tent, especially if you don’t head into the outdoors that often.

 To start off, this is the only 4 season rated tent in the review while still being the most affordable.
 It’ll handle very cold weather conditions and keep you warm and dry while it does.

 It has a waterproof index of over 5000mm and the fully taped seams ensure that the rain stays outside while you stay dry inside.
 There are two ceiling vents built in to ensure ample airflow to stop any condensation too.

 In terms of weight, it is a little heavy for backpacking at 5.5lbs.
-But for $86 and all the other good things, we think it’s worth carrying around.
+But for such a low price we think it’s worth carrying around.
 Once you’re inside its’s pretty spacious, and you’ll have no problem sleeping two of you inside.